Glory-AI/BIKE-SHARING-PREDICTION-WITH-AUTOGLUON/README.md

 The workflow includes:

-* Loading and cleaning tabular data.
+* Loading and cleaning the tabular data.
 * Using AutoGluon to automatically train multiple models.
 * Performing feature engineering for improvement.
 * Conducting hyperparameter optimization (HPO) on selected models.